 Wednesday, April 15, 2015: BioPhysics research.
 By Sabrina Rose Leslie (Assistant Professor, Department of Physics).
 This STARS talk will take place in Room 430 at 3610 McTavish.

-TBC, Wednesday, May 20, 2015: Trees of the Upper Campus with Jacky Farrell (McGill Science Outreach) and Hugo Laperle (Arborist, Grounds and Facilities, McGill).
-Meet for lunch in the little orchard behind the Davis House Annex coach house at 3653 de la Montagne.
-Followed by a guided walk of some of McGill’s springiest trees.
+Wednesday, May 20, 2015: Trees of the Upper Campus with Jacky Farrell (McGill Science Outreach) and Hugo Laperle (Arborist, Grounds and Facilities, McGill).
+Meet in Stewart Biology W4/12 to pick up your lunch and get walking with your guides by 12:10.
+Rain or shine.
+If the weather is really not good enough for an outdoor presentation we will provide an indoor presentation about McGill’s flora in Stewart Biology W4/12.
 (You can listen to Hugo’s interview with CBC about the Emerald Ash borer or Jacky’s interview on Radio McGill about water sustainability on campus.